sous-chefs/ruby_build/README.md

 ## Description

-Manages the [ruby-build][rb_site] framework and its installed Rubies.
-A lightweight resources and providers (lwrp) is also defined.
+Manages the [ruby-build][rb_site] framework and its installed Rubies, through custom resources.

 ## Maintainers